SynEdgy/Sampler.AzureDevOpsTasks/README.md

 >**NOTE: Currently creating a PR from the pushed branch does not work.**

-This can be use in conjunction with the `Create_Release_Git_Tag` task that creates the release tag.
+This can be use in conjunction with the `Create_Release_Git_Tag` task that creates the release tag (see the Sampler project).

 This is an example of how to use the task in the _azure-pipelines.yaml_ file: